 I often wonder who the coach or instructor that came up with “the elbow up” advice was?
 With placing the back elbow up in the air more than normal, it changes the hinging of the wrists during the swing, which, changes the swing path of the bat, as well as the ability to gain leverage, which affects the speed of the bat.

-The proper advice, which may have gotten lost in translation over the years, is for the batter to make sure his back shoulder is in a slight higher postion then the front shoulder.
+The proper advice, which may have gotten lost in translation over the years, is for the batter to make sure his back shoulder is in a slightly higher position than the front shoulder.
 The forearms should be in reverse “V” and relatively close to the body.
 This batting stance allows the bat to flow freely to the ball.

 Do not force the back elbow up.

 1. Having the elbow up and above the hands will create tension in the shoulder and neck, therefore, slowing down your attack.
 This style of swing usually causes your hands to slow down.